preetoshii/foreigners/docs/LAUNCHPAD_SPEC.md

 **Components (explained simply):**

+*Everything runs in the browser.
+The server just serves files.*

 - **Parser** — *The translator.*
   Reads your `.foreigners` script and turns it into data the computer understands.
 Like translating a recipe written in English into step-by-step instructions a robot can follow.
 "Mario says hello with a happy emotion" becomes structured data the engine can work with.

 - **Asset Discovery** — *The inventory checker.*
-  Looks through all your folders to find what characters, emotions, and locations you have available.
+  Reads a list of what characters, emotions, and locations you have available.
 Like checking what ingredients are in your kitchen before cooking.
 "Okay, we have Mario with happy/sad/angry, and Luigi with happy/neutral..."

-- **API** — *The waiter.*
-  The browser asks "what's in the script?" and "what assets exist?" — the API serves up the answers.
-It's the messenger between the server (which has the files) and the browser (which displays everything).

 - **Playback Engine** — *The conductor.*
   Knows the timing and order of everything.
 "First Mario talks, then Luigi responds, then Mario again..."
 It tells everyone else what to do and when.
 Like a conductor leading an orchestra through a piece of music.